bxparks/AceTime/MIGRATING.md

 * the internal `year` field in various classes (`LocalDate`, `LocalDateTime`, `OffsetDateTime`, `ZonedDateTime`) changes from `int8_t` to an `int16_t`
     * the range increases from `[1873,2127]` to `[1,9999]`
+    * the various `year()` methods in these classes were already using `int16_t` so this internal change should be mostly invisible to client applications
 * the `year` fields in the `zonedb` and `zonedbx` databases also change from `int8_t` to `int16_t`
     * the year range increases from `[2000,2049]` to `[2000,9999]`
-    * this decouples the TZ database from the adjustable current epoch year
+    * decouples the TZ database from the adjustable current epoch year
 * removed constants
     * `LocalDate::kEpochYear`
         * replacement: `Epoch::currentEpochYear()` function
         * reason: no longer a constant
     * `LocalDate::kSecondsSinceUnixEpoch`
-        * purpose: number of seconds from 1970 to the AceTime epoch 2000
+        * purpose: number of seconds from 1970 to the AceTime epoch (2000-01-01 in v1, but adjustable in v2)
         * replacement: `Epoch::secondsToCurrentEpochFromUnixEpoch64()`
         * reasons:
             * `int32_t` seconds can overflow, so use `int64_t`
             * epoch year is now adjustable, not a constant
     * `LocalDate::kDaysSinceUnixEpoch`
-        * purpose: number of days from 1970-01-01 to 2000-01-01
+        * purpose: number of days from 1970-01-01 to AceTime epoch (2000-01-01 in v1, but adjustable in v2)
-        * replacement: `Epoch::daysToCurrentEpochFromConverterEpoch()`
+        * replacement: `Epoch::daysToCurrentEpochFromUnixEpoch()`
         * reason: epoch is now adjustable, so must become a function
     * `LocalDate::kMinYearTiny`
         * replacement: `LocalDate::kMinYear`